Opel Corsa: Hybrid

-At the 2007 Frankfurt Motor Show, Opel unveiled the Opel Corsa Hybrid Concept, a coupe that combines a belt-driven starter and alternator with a lithium-ion battery.
+At the 2007 Frankfurt Motor Show, Opel unveiled the Opel Corsa Hybrid Concept, a coupé that combines a belt-driven starter and alternator with a lithium-ion battery.

 Facelift

 In November 2010, a facelift was announced.
 A revised front end was the most dramatic difference over its predecessor, consisting of a new grille, a restyled front bumper and new 'Eagle Eye' headlamps (introduced on the Insignia) which contain daytime running lamps, standard across the refreshed Corsa range.
 (Vauxhall versions gained the latest badge from 2008 on the front grille, tailgate and steering wheel).
 A new 'Touch and Connect' multimedia system from Bosch was made available as an option on certain Corsas, replacing the CD60 unit.
-Alloy wheels are upgraded on SXI, SE and OPC/VXR versions.
-Production ended in the end of 2014, with the Adam styled Corsa E released.
+Alloy wheels are upgraded on SXI, SE, SRi and OPC/VXR versions.
+Production ceased at the end of 2014, when the Adam styled Corsa E was released.

 Corsa E (X15; 2014)

 The Corsa E debuted at the 2014 Paris Motor Show.

 Interior space stayed the same, as did the 285-litre boot, but the interior was completely new.
 All of the exterior sheet metal (except the roof) was revised, but the underlying chassis and body structure, the glasshouse, as well as some minor parts such as side-view mirrors and turn signal repeaters, were carried over from the Corsa D.